shishenyxx/DeepMosaic/README.md

    A: DeepMosaic is benchmarked on GRCh37(hg19) we are working on some tests for GRCh38(hg39) and are providing some scripts [here](https://github.com/Virginiaxu/DeepMosaic/tree/master/DeepMosaic_hg38) the model is still the same so the main differences lie in coordinate differences.
 We will make further updates for new models trained on GRCh38 or CHM13.

+7. Q: Why I got errors about pickle_module.load(f, **pickle_load_args)?

+   A: Because you didn't fully downloaded DeepMosaic, the entire modle folder should be more than 200 MB.
+Please refer to the git-lfs section above.

 [Return to Contents](#Contents)

 </details>